-You can use my online calendar to schedule a free 15-minute consulation call or, if you prefer to correspond by email, you can use the form on my Contact page to send me a secure message.
+You can use my online calendar to schedule a free 15-minute consulation call.
+Or if you'd rather connect by email, you can use the form on my Contact page to send me a secure message (please make sure to provide your secure, private email address and check your spam/promotions folders for my response).
 If you're ready to begin the process of scheduling a first counseling session for you or your teen, you can also use the contact form to request new client registration.

 What can I expect in my first counseling session?

 Counseling begins with discussion on a topic you are uniquely qualified to be an expert on—yourself!
 The first session is also an opportunity for you to ask questions about anything related to counseling and my practice and to share your thoughts openly and honestly.

 If you're the sort of person who likes to have more detail about what to expect, keep reading!
 As we begin our session, I will introduce myself, make sure our video connection is working well, and confirm your identity and location.
 I will address any initial questions you may have and we will take some time to discuss your reasons for requesting counseling.
 I will review your initial intake information with you, ask you background details, and collect additional personal history in order to have a more complete understanding of you, your experiences, and how I might be most helpful.
 Although we may touch on some of the topics you want to explore more deeply through counseling, I will ask you to primarily share the big picture of who you are and what brings you to counseling during the first session so that we can focus full attention in greater depth to those areas in the future.
 We will also begin to discuss what you are hoping to achieve through counseling and the types of approaches you may find most helpful.